 Capital improvements include new or expanded physical facilities that are relatively large, expensive, and permanent.
 WISLR's budgeting module can assist local municipalities to make budgeting plans for system maintenance and improvements.
 Using this tool, a Capital Improvement Program (CIP) can be developed to assist in planning for major project costs by creating a multi-year scheduling plan for physical public improvements.
 This plan can be incorporated into other budgeting plans, based on the projection of fiscal resources and prioritization of improvements five to six years into the future.
-The Town of Elk Grove has a CIP and uses WISLR.

 Refer to Chapter 2, Utilities and Community Facilities, for more information on CIPs.